cnoz-ducky/QuantumLauncher/README.md

 # QuantumLauncher
 Third party launcher for the game Quantum League which will inject a helper dll enabling console and executing host / connect commands.

+# **Installation**
+Download the zip file, extract it to whatever folder you want Run quantumJumper.exe
+Find your instance of ```TimeWatch-Win64-Shipping.exe``` if it doesn't automatically find where game is. choose if host or connecting click launch

+NOTE: Host needs to forward their port.
+NOTE: Client launches game first, once in main menu, then the host launches. (just weird unreal engine things)

 # **How it Works**